elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Enabled Pod Security Admission for `dex` and `cert-manager`
 - Add Gatekeeper PSPs for Velero.
 - Metrics and Grafana dashboard for Harbor.
+- Added so the user admins can read hierarchyconfigurations.

 ### Fixed